Module 2 : Variables, Data Types, Type Casting, and Comments

 Summary 2.1

-• Remember to declare variables before using them.
+Remember to declare variables before using them.

-• Pay attention to where you declare them – whether they are local or global.
+Pay attention to where you declare them – whether they are local or global.

-• Try to use the keywords let and const, not the word var.
+Try to use the keywords let and const, not the word var.
 Knowing the latter will be useful not for understanding the examples found in various sources, but avoid using it yourself.

-• Remember not to use the same names for different variables, even if you declare them in different ranges.
+Remember not to use the same names for different variables, even if you declare them in different ranges.

 Primitive data types

 There are six primitive (or simple) data types: Boolean, Number, BigInt, String, Symbol, and undefined.
 Additionally, the primitive null value is also treated as a separate type.
+The primitive is a type of data whose values are atomic, in other words, it will not be possible to extract components from it.

 Boolean

-The value false is always returned for:
+is always returned for:

-Any other value will result in true being returned.
+Any other value will result in true

 console.log(Boolean(true)); // -> true